Longchen Teachers College

 Tim works with businesses and organisations as an educator and facilitator helping them develop more sustainable and socially just approaches.
 Through his work he runs occasional workshops linking the subtle and profound views of Rigdzin Shikpo’s teachings with contemporary social, political and economic questions of the 21st century.

 Authorised as a teacher and meditation instructor within the Longchen mandala.
-He teaches in the Longchen Bristol group, teaching the Path of Freedom and The Lion’s Roar programmes.
+He previously taught in the Longchen Bristol group, teaching the Path of Freedom and The Lion’s Roar programmes.

 Silvia Stadelmann